-This article explains how we created the various implementations of the Scroll collection in the "Scroll Collection Demo" sample experience.
+This article explains how we created the various implementations of the Scroll collection in the "Scroll Collection Demo" sample experience available here in our Marketplace.
 It will not explain how to edit the overall design.

 This scene illustrates usage of the Scroll collection when limited to scrolling in a single axis.
 This implementation is very similar to what you see on modern scrolling websites.
 In this sample, the Scroll collection is filled with many different elements like images, texts, buttons and even an asset grid.